As far as last things to see before you die (again) go, this one's not so bad.

 Panty Shot: Even the first few screenshots indicate that Magic Skirt has gone on a long vacation somewhere.
 (They're purple.)
 They appear to be cheerleader bloomers rather than panties, though - this is solidified by Juliet mentioning that she's wearing teddy bear underwear underneath.

 The Power of Rock: Each of the Dark Purveyors is based on a different genre of rock music: punk rock for Zed, heavy metal for Vikke, psychedelia/acid rock for Mariska, funk for Josey, and classic rock for Lewis Legend.
+The Final Boss resembles Elvis Presley, maybe with a little Gene Simmons thrown in.

 Sequential Boss: Every single one must be defeated at least twice.
 Yes, the first too.